Notes on A-infinity algebras, A-infinity categories and non-commutative geometry. I: Coalgebras and non-commutative schemes

 \end{thm}

 \begin{prp} If $B \in Ob ( Coalg_{{\cal C}} )$, then $B$ is a union of finite-dimensional counital coalgebras.

 \end{prp}

 Objects of the category $Coalg_{{\cal C}^f}=Alg_{{\cal C}^f}^{op}$ can be interpreted as ``very thin" non-commutative affine schemes (cf. with finite schemes in algebraic geometry).
-Proposition 1 implies that the category $Coalg_{\cal C}$ is naturally equivalent to the category of ind-objects in $Coalg_{{\cal C}^f}$.
+Proposition \ref{coalgebra as union} implies that the category $Coalg_{\cal C}$ is naturally equivalent to the category of ind-objects in $Coalg_{{\cal C}^f}$.

-For a counital coalgebra $B$ we denote by $Spc(B)$ (the ``spectrum" of the coalgebra $B$) the corresponding functor on the category of finite-dimensional algebras.
-A functor isomorphic to $Spc(B)$ for some $B$ is called a {\it non-commutative thin scheme}.
+For a counital coalgebra $B$ we denote by $Spc(B)$ (and call the ``spectrum" of the coalgebra $B$) the corresponding functor on the category of finite-dimensional algebras.
+A functor {\it isomorphic} to $Spc(B)$ for some $B$ is called a {\it non-commutative thin scheme}.
 The category of non-commutative thin schemes is equivalent to the category of counital coalgebras.
 For a non-commutative scheme $X$ we denote by $B_X$ the corresponding coalgebra.
 We will call it the coalgebra of {\it distributions} on $X$.
-The {\it algebra of functions} on $X$ is by definition ${\cal O}(X)=B_X^{\ast}$.
+The {\it algebra of functions} on $X$ is by definition the dual algebra ${\cal O}(X)=B_X^{\ast}:=Hom_{\cal C}(B, {\bf 1})$.

-Non-commutative thin schemes form a full monoidal subcategory $NAff_{{\cal C}}^{th} \subset Ind ( NAff_{{\cal C}} )$ of the category of non-commutative ind-affine schemes (see Appendix).Tensor product corresponds to the tensor product of coalgebras.
+Non-commutative thin schemes form a full monoidal subcategory $NAff_{{\cal C}}^{th} \subset Ind ( NAff_{{\cal C}} )$ of the category of non-commutative ind-affine schemes (see Appendix).
+Tensor product in this monoidal category corresponds to the tensor product of coalgebras.